terrycojones/pystdin/README.md

 # Change the second field to '*' and print.
 $ pystdin.py -p -e 'F[1] = "*"'

-# Print the first 5 fields, leaving out lines with fewer fields.
+# Print the first 5 fields of each line.
 $ pystdin.py -p -e 'F = F[:5]'

-# Print only the third field.
+# Print only the third field of each line.
 $ pystdin.py -e 'print(F[2])'

 # Print only the third field, or the whole line if an IndexError occurs.
 $ pystdin.py -e 'print(F[2])' --indexError print

-# Same, but skipping lines with less fields.
+# As above, but skipping lines with fewer fields.
 $ pystdin.py -e 'print(F[2])' --indexError pass

 # Add the first fields and print their sum.